 You are expected to keep accurate yield records, which Agricorp adjusters use to collect your yields in July and October each year.

-When you apply or renew each year, you choose one coverage level.
+When you apply or renew each year, you choose one coverage level from several available options.
 It determines your guaranteed production.

 Guaranteed production is determined by multiplying your FAY by your selected coverage level.
 This number is used to calculate your guaranteed value.